PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 PIRDS data is a series of events.
 It has no headers, though some events provide meta-information and may be grouped together to form a header.

-We possible, we follow the principle of making data human-readable if possible.
+When  possible, we follow the principle of making data human-readable if possible.
 In particular, because this is meant in part for medical professionals, some unit types are chosen to conform that field.

 ## Measurement Events